9 Great Bars, Restaurants & Venues for Live Music in Albany

 The Upper Room

 Editor's Note 08/06/20 3:10pm: Pearl Street Pub is offering summer acoustic nights for 2020.

 The Upper Room at Pearl Street Pub in the former Jillian's building regularly hosts live music events and comedy shows, and on Fridays and Saturdays the space opens up into a spacious dance floor.
 Rock/electric blues guitarist Popa Chubby has performed here, along with local legends Erin Harkes (pictured above) and Skeeter Creek.

-Savoy is an upscale jazz bar with comfortable dining, an outdoor patio, and an extensive food menu.
-The formal dining room was once the Savory Room at Justin's, bringing back the nostalgia of live music and late night bars on Lark Street.
+Savoy Taproom is an upscale jazz bar with comfortable dining, an outdoor patio, and an extensive food menu.
+The formal dining room was once the Savoy Room at Justin's, bringing back the nostalgia of live music and late night bars on Lark Street.
 Head to the back for an up-close performance!